htilburgs/MMM-MyGarbage/README.md

 * Any HEX-Color (#FF0000, #8c8c8c, etc)
 * Any rgb, rgba or hsl value **if in double quotes** ("rgb(128,65,98)", "rgba(134,56,32,0.5)", "hsl(0, 100%, 50%)", etc.)

-The following is VERY important:
+The following is **VERY** important:
 * The CSV file must be delimited using commas
 * The date format needs to be specified as `MM/DD/YY` (e.g.: 05/28/18 for 28-May-2018)
 * The remaining fields of each line specify whether the particular waste product is scheduled to be picked up on the given date.
 A value of `0` means no pick up.
 A value of ANYTHING ELSE means the product will be picked up.
-Using the first pick up date entry in the template above, `1,0,1` means that `green` and `cornflowerblue` will be picked up on that date, while `gray` will not be picked up.
+Using the first pick up date entry in the template above, `1,0,1` means that `green` and `blue` will be picked up on that date, while `gray` will not be picked up.

 Save the file as `garbage_schedule.csv` in the `MMM-MyGarbage` directory and restart Magic Mirror²